AzzX/couponmix/README.md

 # couponmix

-Wordpress Childtheme For Couponpress 9
+Couponmix is a Wordpress Childtheme For Couponpress 9.

+Simply upload to your Wordpress Themes folder.